PallavAg/iOS-Clone-SwiftUI/README.md

 2. Open the project in Xcode:
 3. Select your target simulator or device.
 4. Press **Run** (`Cmd + R`).

+📝 Press the home button on the top left or the volume button to go back to the home screen.

 ## Contributing